mholt/PapaParse/README.md

 - Can convert numbers and booleans to their types
 - Optional jQuery integration to get files from `<input type="file">` elements
 - One of the only parsers that correctly handles line-breaks and quotations
+- 🎵 Cut my bytes into CSVs, this is my last resort 🎵

 Papa Parse has **no dependencies** - not even jQuery.